Q&A With Jim Pirie of OK TIRE

 Any tips on ensuring your RV doesn’t become a hibernation place for small critters?

-Wildlife will naturally seek out warm, quiet places to hide out in the winter and while these creatures might be cute they can wreak havoc on your RV.
+Wildlife will naturally seek out warm, quiet places to hide out in the winter and while these creatures might be cute, they can wreak havoc on your RV.
 It’s obvious that all food items should be removed but also be sure to get rid of any toilet paper, paper towels, papers, rags, sheets and bedding.
 These can all be used to make your RV a cozy nest for critters.
 It is also crucial to close off any entrances where they might be able to enter from.

 Should RV tires be removed and stored for the winter season?

 RV tires do not need to be removed but preparation must be done to store them properly.
 Tires should be protected from the sun as consistent UV light can cause damage to the rubber.
 Ensuring your tires are inflated to the maximum recommended pressure will help prevent weakening of the tires.
-Propping each tire on top of wood blocks in a good idea as sitting in moisture or on cold concrete can also harm your tires.
+Propping each tire on top of wood blocks is a good idea as sitting in moisture or on cold concrete can also harm your tires.
 Finally, jacking the vehicle is a great option if you want to prevent flat spots from developing and preventing your tires from sitting in moisture.

 Does OK Tire offer any services to help RV owners prep their vehicles for winter storage?